-After having a delicious lunch or dinner, we always look forward to something sweet and mostly, well in my case, chocolaty.
+After having a delicious meal, we always look forward to something sweet and mostly, well in my case, chocolatey.
 There is always room for a cookie.
 I think it’s the chocolate chip that makes it so much better than a chocolate cake.
 Crunchy on the edges and slightly chewy in the middle freshly baked from the oven!
 There are countless recipes for chocolate chip cookies on the internet, and most of them pretty much vary only a bit when it comes to ingredients and proportions.
 There will be a whole new post for my favorite chocolate chip cookie recipe, but in the meantime we try to lessen the guilt by using rolled oats.

 Being a full-pledged chocolate chip cookie lover, oatmeal was never my cup of tea until I baked some myself.
 I mean, who wants a healthy cookie, right?!
 But wait until you try this recipe.
 The secret is letting the mixture sit in your refrigerator for at least 24 hours before baking.
 The next step is to bake exactly at the right temperature and adjust your baking time if needed once the edges are nice and golden.
 I love freshly baked cookies so what I do is make a big batch, scoop out into portions, and freeze.
 Transfer to a ziplock and just bake what you can eat every time you get that sweet tooth craving.